Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ---
 title: Hornbill AI Configuration
-description: This guide covers the configuration and implementation of HAi (Hornbill Ai) features within your environment.
+description: This guide covers the configuration and implementation of HAi (Hornbill AI) features within your environment.
 The document outlines step-by-step instructions on enabling HAi capabilities for your user account, specifying the necessary roles, and accessing the necessary settings in Hornbill.
 coverImage: /_books/servicemanager-config/administration/images/hai-cover.jpg
 layout: article-toc
 ---